A TOTAL of 284 boats dressed in Union Jacks and bunting took part in Weymouth’s Diamond Jubilee Parade of Boats.

 After saluting the Weymouth and Portland mayor and other dignitaries outside the Royal Dorset Yacht Club, the vessels returned to the bay.

 Weymouth carnival Queen Lucy Compton said: “I’ve really enjoyed the boat parade on Beluga.
 It was amazing to see so many boats out and so many people lining the harbourside.
-What a great way to celebrate the jubilee.”
+What a great way to

 Royal Dorset Yacht Club Commodore Graham Castell praised former commodore Gareth Peaston for organising the event.